oat-sa/taohub-articles/forge/qti/qti-creator.md

 #### listen to those events

-You may want to listen to any modification mode to the qti element.\
+You may want to listen to any modification mode to the qti element.<br/>

-There is a simple way to do that via a method of the widget.\
+There is a simple way to do that via a method of the widget.<br/>

 Important notice: by using this method, the event listener will have the same lifespan as the current state.
-If you bind an event in the *answer* state, it will still be active in a substate like *correct* or *mode*.\
+If you bind an event in the *answer* state, it will still be active in a substate like *correct* or *mode*.<br/>

 When you leave the answer state (say, you are goind to the *question* mode again), the listener will be automatically remove.

 An example can be found in qtiCreator/widgets/interactions/states/Answer.js: